-At June 30, 2021, the School had \$1,454,184 in buildings and improvements, and furniture and equipment, net of accumulated depreciation.
+At June 30, 2022, the School had \$1,608,107 in buildings and improvements, furniture and equipment and intangible right to use assets, net of accumulated depreciation.
 See Note 5 to the basic financial statements for detail on capital assets.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2022